edith141/Machine-Learning-Docs-NIC/README.md

 Among many other modules for machine learning, Scikit-learn provides the `LinearRegression` module, which is used to implement linear regression models.
 We can start with linear regression by importing this module from scikit-learn and using it to fit a linear regression model to your data.

-**Dataset Example**: We can use the Boston Housing dataset, which is already included in scikit-learn and provides information about housing prices in Boston.
+**Dataset Example**: We can use the California Housing dataset, which is already included in scikit-learn and provides information about housing prices in California.

 **Dataset Name**: California Housing Dataset